 Successful counter-trend trading relies on accurately identifying when a market is likely to reverse.
 Below are some common methods for spotting counter-trend opportunities:

-One of the most reliable tools for counter-trend trading is the use of overbought and oversold indicators.
 The Relative Strength Index (RSI) and Stochastic Oscillator are popular indicators that measure whether a market is overbought (above 70) or oversold (below 30).
 When these indicators signal extreme conditions, a reversal may be imminent.

-Divergence with Momentum Indicators
+Divergence with momentum indicators

 Divergence occurs when the price makes higher highs or lower lows, but momentum indicators like the MACD or RSI show the opposite (lower highs or higher lows).
 This often signals that the trend is weakening, and a reversal is likely.

-Candlestick Patterns
+Candlestick patterns

 Certain candlestick formations, such as “Doji,” “Hammer,” or “Shooting Star,” often indicate market indecision and can signal potential reversals.
-These patterns are more effective when they occur near key support or resistance levels.

-Support and Resistance Levels
+Support and resistance levels

-Counter-trend traders often look for price levels where the market has previously reversed, known as support and resistance levels.
 If the price approaches one of these levels and shows signs of weakening momentum, a reversal may be on the horizon.

 The Fibonacci retracement tool can help counter-trend traders identify potential reversal points based on historical price movements.
 A common approach is to look for reversals near the 61.8% or 38.2% Fibonacci retracement levels.